 Also on March 18, 2024, the Audit Committee approved the appointment of KPMG LLP as the Company's new independent registered public accounting firm, effective as of March 18, 2024.
-During the two most recent fiscal years and in the subsequent interim period through March 18, 2024, the Company has not consulted with KPMG LLP regarding the application of accounting policies to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements, or any other matters set forth in Item 304(a)(2)(i) or (ii) of Regulation S-K.
+During the fiscal years ended December 30, 2023 and December 31, 2022 and in the subsequent interim period through March 18, 2024, the Company has not consulted with KPMG LLP regarding the application of accounting policies to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements, or any other matters set forth in Item 304(a)(2)(i) or (ii) of Regulation S-K.